GreengageDB/greengage/src/backend/access/appendonly/README.md

 For historical reasons, append-optimized tables are also called "append-only".
-They used to be truly append-only in previous versions of Greenplum, but these days they can in fact be updated and deleted from.
+They used to be truly append-only in previous versions of Greengage, but these days they can in fact be updated and deleted from.
 The segment files that store the tuples at the storage level are append-only - data is never in-place updated or overwritten physically - but from a user's point of view, the table can be updated and deleted